alexcarron/rock-estore/docs/DesignDoc.md

 > can discuss the more important domain entities and their relationship
 > to each other._

 The domain of this application is an e-store system where users interact with products in an inventory.
 Users, who can be either an owner or customers, register, log in, log out of, change their password for, or generate a psasword for the e-store.
-Users browse products in the inventory, search for specific items.
-Only customers manage items in their cart, customize products, and proceed to checkout.
+Users browse products in the inventory, search for specific rocks.
+Only customers manage rocks in their cart, customize products, and proceed to checkout.
 Only owners can manage products in the inventory.

 ## Architecture and Design